Working at UWCSEA

 Our Leadership Standards are applicable to all staff in the context of their roles, while all teachers are guided by the UWCSEA Teaching Standards.

 Our entire workforce, including allied employees, are guided by our Safeguarding Code of Conduct and required to complete appropriate training.
-We also

 All incoming staff are welcomed via a comprehensive onboarding programme, tailored to the job and the campus community you are joining.